 Using state of the art database, web interface and GIS technology, the project provides a user-friendly resource for use by scholars, teachers and students of French literature and history, book history, the Enlightenment and bibliography more generally…

 Spanning nearly 5,000 years and documenting virtually all forms of media, the Image of the Black in Western Art Research Project and Photo Archive is an unprecedented research project devoted to the systematic investigation of how people of African descent have been perceived and represented in art.
-Started in 1960 by Jean and Dominique de Mänil in reaction to the continuing existence of segregation in … Continue reading Image of the Black in Western Art Research Project and Photo Archive
+Started in 1960 by Jean and Dominique de Mänil in reaction to the continuing existence of segregation in … Continue reading DIGITAL: Image of the Black in Western Art Research Project and Photo Archive

 The internet library sub-Saharan Africa ilissAfrica is a portal that offers an integrated access to relevant scientific conventional and digital information resources on the sub-Saharan Africa region.
 Information scattered on private or institutional websites, databases or library catalogues are brought together in order to facilitate research.
 Without ilissAfrica this information has to be collected in a laborious and time-consuming process. ilissAfrica is hosted by … Continue reading WEB: The Internet Library of Sub-Saharan Africa (ilissAfrica)